 In 2023, the founding board members began collaborating on forming the Arizona Border Alliance (ABA) with the goals of leveraging existing resources, reducing duplication, and bridging gaps in service provision.
 The agency was designed to offer essential services in southern Arizona with a unique bi-national focus, distinguishing it from other agencies.
 While recognizing the valuable work of some existing organizations, the Arizona Border Alliance sought to serve as a central hub where community members could access a wide range of services seamlessly and reliably.

-The ABA received initial funding and support from local governments, businesses, other non-profits, and private donors.
+The ABA received initial funding and support from local governments, businesses, other non-profits, foundations, and private donors.
 Early efforts concentrated on creating a framework for collaboration among stakeholders and addressing immediate concerns related to border security and economic development.

 Recognizing the importance of regional collaboration, the Arizona Border Alliance has formalized partnerships with Mexican counterparts, including local governments, non-governmental organizations, and business associations.
 These partnerships have facilitated joint initiatives and enhanced cross-border cooperation on trade, tourism, and community health.
 In response to growing community needs, the Arizona Border Alliance has launched various outreach programs aimed at empowering local residents and providing resources for economic and educational development.